(Updated May 27, 2026) Saga IT

 US Core and R6

-HL7 has announced that US Core v10 is planned for R6, with a target date of May 2027 — contingent on R6 being published by September 2026.
+HL7 has indicated that US Core v10 is planned for R6, with a target of around May 2027 — contingent on R6 being published by late 2026.
 This is significant because US Core is the regulatory foundation for FHIR in the United States.
 When US Core moves to R6, the regulatory baseline moves with it (after an adoption period).

 However, the R4-based US Core versions will remain valid during a transition period.
-HL7 has indicated an R4 sunset window of 4-6 years after R6 is published and aligned with regulatory enforcement timelines.
+HL7 has signaled an R4 sunset window of several years after R6 is published and aligned with regulatory enforcement timelines.
 In practical terms, this means R4 will remain a valid implementation target well into the early 2030s.

 Version Comparison Table